 - You and I spent a long time going through this agreement paragraph by paragraph and discussing each one- correct?

 - Do you need any more time to review the Agreement before we proceed today?

 - Have all of your questions regarding this Agreement and this proceeding been answered to your satisfaction?

 - Do you have any further questions for myself or the Court?

 It is important to take these questions very seriously and answer honestly.
 If at any time in the future a party attempts to get the agreement thrown out (extremely rare and difficult to do), the transcript from the Uncontested Hearing will most likely be used.

-Thereafter the Judge will put his finding on the records.
-They will usually state that they find jurisdiction to be proper in whatever County the matter is in, that the parties have shown the reason for the divorce, and that they are both voluntarily entering into the agreement placed into evidence.
-Thereafter the Judge will grant the divorce and sign the Judgement of Divorce.
-The Uncontested Hearing is the final step in what can often be a stressful process.
+Thereafter, the Judge will put his finding on the records.
+The Judge will ask several questions to ensure both parties are certain that they wish to divorce.
+Furthermore, the Judge will usually state that they find jurisdiction to be proper in whatever County the matter is in, that the parties have shown the reason for the divorce, and that they are both voluntarily entering into the agreement placed into evidence.
+Thereafter, the divorce will be granted and the Judgment of Divorce will be signed.
+The Uncontested Hearing is the final step, and both parties will be reaching the final settlement, which can often be a stressful process.
 It is usually non-adversarial and most parties leave the same feeling relieved that the divorce is over.

-If you need assistance in reaching a settlement and getting to the point of scheduling an Uncontested Divorce Hearing, contact my office for a free consultation.
+If you need assistance in reaching a settlement and getting to the point of scheduling an uncontested divorce hearing, then contact my office for a free consultation.